davidjroos/obsidian-notswift/README.md

 ## …that I Aim to Fix but Aren't Like, Super High Importance for Me

-- Reader mode formatting is not 100%
+- Reader mode formatting is probably at like 95% where want it and it's unlikely to change unless I find problems
-- Mobile isn't… totally broken, but it's got some obvious janky stuff that is next on my list once I figure out how to get the mobile view in the developer console
+- Mobile has been tested on my iPhone 11, YMMV!
 - I want to get support for Style Settings top allow people to undo some of my (what may be controversial) decisions (e.g. Ribbon and Status bar are hard-hidden), but also it's MacOS so you get what you get :)

 ## That I Am Not Going to Fix Because I Don't Think There is a Good Fix